hamdi458/hamdi458-portfolio-isi-cloud-devops/README.md

 # Project Name: hamdi458 Portfolio - ISI Cloud DevOps
 # Description
-This project contains the setup for a personal portfolio website using a Static Site Generator, Docker, and Kubernetes for deployment.
+This project contains the setup for a personal portfolio website using a Static Site Generator, Docker, and Kubernetes for deployment. \br

 # Requirements
-Vagrant
+Vagrant <br/>
-Kubernetes
+Kubernetes <br/>
 Docker
 # Setup Instructions
 Creating a Kubernetes-only Master Node
 Spin up a VM using Vagrant with the provided script kubernetes-master-setup.sh.